Art, Architecture & Mysteries

 If you have made a trip to the Huntington Library, lately, trying to catch a glimpse of the famous British painting by Thomas Gainsborough (1727-1788) with rock-star status knick-named Blue Boy, you might have been out of luck.

-The museum in 2017 decided to take the painting down because it was in need of conservation treatment.
-The issues of the famous painting, purchased by Henry Huntington, the museum’s founding father, in 1921, are a hazy and dull appearance of the original color, lifting and flaking of the paint in several areas, as well as the existence of layers of varnish added during earlier conservation treatments, which partially add to the hazy appearance of the colors, and need to be removed.
+The museum decided in 2017 to take the painting down because it was in need of conservation treatment.
+The issues of the famous painting, purchased by Henry Huntington, the museum’s founding father in 1921, are a hazy and dull appearance of the original color, lifting and flaking of the paint in several areas, as well as the existence of layers of varnish added during earlier conservation treatments, which partially add to the hazy appearance of the colors, and need to be removed.
 A tear of the canvas in the lower left-hand corner is among the findings which have been made during the preparatory process of conservation while the painting was removed from display last year.

 Even though the existence of the beginning of a portrait – the named “mystery-man” – has been known to the museum since the thirties as well as the image of a dog (overpainted) standing next to the boy since the nineties, the tear in the lower left-hand corner was not discovered until recently.
 An x-ray image is on display at the exhibit which visualizes the findings of these “mystery-elements.”